 The first match on Sunday was an away day for Evertonians, as they went south to Bournemouth.
 The match ended 3-1 in favor of the hosts, who played brilliantly.
 Everton made a few mistakes on the day, allowing Callum Wilson to net twice.
 Everton looked incredibly vulnerable, with their lack of defensive players evident.
 The Toffees had more of the ball, but the home side had more shots on target in this match.
 Josh King had four key passes on the day, the most of the match for both sides.
 Everton has struggled this season, with new signing Moise Kean still searching for his first goal for the club.
 He will be hoping he gets that goal against a newly-promoted Sheffield next weekend, while Bournemouth hopes to snatch all three points against Southampton on Friday.

 The later match on Sunday was Arsenal away to Watford.
 The Gunners dominated the first half, with Pierre-Emerick Aubameyang scoring a brace.
 Watford came out firing in the second half, scoring after a dreadful attempt to pass out of the back from Sokratis.
 David Luiz gave away a clumsy penalty in the last 10 minutes, which Roberto Pereyra converted.
 Watford’s Ettienne Capoue and Abdoulaye Doucoure had 13 tackles and interceptions between them, running themselves into the ground in a high press setup.
 Arsenal continued to make mistakes, facing a record 31 shots from a team that just sacked its manager within the past 10 days.
-Unai Emery’s side continues to be erratic at best and need to sort themselves out coming up against Aston Villa this weekend.
+Unai Emery’s side continues to be erratic at best and needs to sort themselves out coming up against Aston Villa this weekend.

 The final game of the match week was a Monday night game featuring Aston Villa and West Ham.
 The game ended 0-0, with both teams creating chances.
 Arthur Masuaku got sent off in the second half after his second yellow, leaving the visitors down to 10 men.
 The match stats favored West Ham, but they were unable to break the deadlock.
 Villa will be disappointed not to score against 10 men but will have to look at the positives as they continued to create chances.
 Jack Grealish continued to impress this season, having two key passes and three dribbles.
 Both sides will be looking to get on the score sheet this upcoming weekend.